First-wave feminism: Norway

 The First wave women's movement in Norway organized when the Norwegian Association for Women's Rights was founded in 1884.

+Members of the Norwegian Association for Women's Rights could not agree on the topic of education and the gravity of women's suffrage.
+Therefore, Gina Krog, one of the founding members, split from the Norwegian Association for Women's Rights and founded The Women's Suffrage Association in 1885.
+Several years later in 1898, the National Suffrage Association was established.
+Splits in associations can be attributed to the lack of agreement amongst bourgeois and working-class members.

 Russia

 In Imperial Russia, it was not legal to form political organisations prior to the 1905 Russian Revolution.
 Because of this, there was no open organised women's rights movement similar to the one in the West before this.
 There was, however, in practice a women's movement during the 19th century.

 In the mid-19th century, several literary discussion clubs were founded, one of whom, which was co-founded by Anna Filosofova, Maria Trubnikova and Nadezjda Stasova, which discussed Western feminist literature and came to be the first de facto women's rights organisation in Russia.
 The Crimean War had exposed Russia as less developed than Western Europe, resulting in a number of reforms, among them educational reforms and the foundation of schools for girls.
 Russian elite women de facto spoke for reforms in women rights through their literary clubs and charity societies.
 Their main interest were women's education- and work opportunities.
 The women's club of Anna Filosofova, Maria Trubnikova and Nadezjda Stasova managed to achieve women's access to attend courses at the universities, and the separate courses held for women became so popular that they were made permanent in 1876.
 However, in 1876 women students were banned from being given degrees and all women's universities were banned except two (Bestuzhev Courses in Saint Petserburg and Guerrier Courses in Moscow).

 In 1895, Anna Filosofova founded the "Russian Women's Charity League", which was officially a charitable society to avoid the ban of political organisations but which was in effect a women's rights organisation: Anna Filosofova was elected to the International Council of Women in 1899.
 Because of the ban of political activity in Russia the only thing they could do was to raise awareness of feminist issues.

-After the 1905 Russian Revolution political organisations was made legal in Russia and the women's movement was able to organise in the form of Liga ravnopraviia zhenshchin, which started a campaign of women's suffrage the same year.
+After the 1905 Russian Revolution, political organisations was made legal in Russia and the women's movement was able to organise in the form of Liga ravnopraviia zhenshchin, which started a campaign of women's suffrage the same year.
 The Russian Revolution of 1917 formally made men and women equal in the eyes of the law in the Soviet Union.

+South Korea

+The Korean women's movement started in the 1890s with the foundation of Chanyang-hoe, followed by a number of other groups, primarily focused on women's education and the abolition of gender segregation and other discriminatory practices.